GPT-4o-Transcribe Keyboard: The Voice Typing Revolution Explained

 What makes it stand out from previous voice typing tech?

-• It processes your speech almost instantly (less than 300ms delay)
+• It processes your speech almost instantly (now under 200ms delay in 2026)

-• It works with multiple languages and accents
+• It works with multiple languages and accents, now expanded to 50+ languages

 One user described it perfectly: "It's like having a tiny court reporter living in your phone, except this one actually understands what you mean instead of just what you said."